 Engineering Information Session:

-Students will spend time with Arlene Dosen, manager of engineering outreach office to learn what it takes to get into the university engineering program at McMaster.
+Manager of engineering outreach office to learn what it takes to get into the university engineering program at McMaster.
 With a fun and interactive session students will learn about admissions requirements, what engineering streams are available at McMaster, and how they can set themselves apart to stand out in their application to McMaster’s faculty of engineering.

 Engineering Co-op Session:

-Jeff Ollinger, Manager of the engineering co-op and careers services will explain how hands on engineering experience is very useful in helping students decide what path they want to go down.
+Manager of the engineering co-op and careers services will explain how hands on engineering experience is very useful in helping students decide what path they want to go down.
 In this session, students will be informed on the impact and benefit co-op has in an engineering degree.
 Information regarding resumes, cover letters and interview tips and tricks will also be shared.
 The engineering co-op and careers service provides students with helpful advice on how to ramp up their engineering degree!